OCA/margin-analysis/sale_report_margin/README.rst

 Go to *Sales > Reporting > Sales* and you'll find the new *Purchase Price* and *Margin (%)* measures.

+In the list view, the *Purchase Price* column is displayed next to the unit price, and the *Margin* and *Margin (%)* columns next to the total.

 Known issues / Roadmap
 ======================